KhronosGroup/Vulkan-Hpp/docs/Usage.md

 }
 ```

-With exceptions disabled, there are a few ways to handle the return values.
+The above code may be rewritten without exceptions as follows, by appropriately handling the return values.

 1. Manually check the returned `vk::Result` code, and handle errors as needed with the C-style functions: